SeanLuis/eip-draft/README.md

 The implementation has been tested across various market conditions and validated to handle extreme volatility while maintaining accurate solvency reporting.

-For more information please visit: [Test Case Documentation](https://seanluis.github.io/erc-7893/docs/full-test-case)
+For more information, test case documentation is available in the reference implementation repository.

 ### Implementation Highlights